c-aver/perpetual-voting-explainability/frontend/survey-website/docs/configuration.md

 - `window.__SURVEY_TEXTS_CONFIG__ = { textsSource: 'local' }` — declaring this global before the app bundle runs (for example by adding a small inline script or separate `runtime-config.js` in GitHub Pages) sets a site-wide default without rebuilding.
 Use `'remote'` or `'auto'` for the other modes.

 When the mode resolves to `local`, the app never issues the Google Sheets request, eliminating the startup delay; `remote` guarantees the request is attempted (still falling back to the bundled CSV if it fails).

+## Completion Payload Display

+By default the post-submission screen hides the JSON payload that used to be echoed into `<code id="survey-complete">`.
+You can re-enable it through:

+- `VITE_SHOW_COMPLETION_PAYLOAD=on|off|auto` — set `on` in `.env.development` to keep the debugging aid locally; omit or set `off` for production builds.
+- `?showCompletionPayload=on|off|auto` — highest-priority override for quick QA links.

+Any truthy value (`true`, `1`, case-insensitive) maps to `on`, and falsy values (`false`, `0`) map to `off`.
+When disabled, the server-response block still appears so participants can see backend acknowledgments.

+## Server Response Codes

+The backend now returns JSON objects from `/submit-response` with a `resultCode` field (for example, `{ "resultCode": "success" }`).
+The frontend maps those codes to human-friendly strings through `copy.completion.serverMessages`.
+To customize the message shown for a given code, add or update entries in that map (per locale).
+Unknown codes fall back to `completion.unknownServerMessage(code)` if defined, then to `completion.defaultServerMessage`, and finally to the raw body text.

+Common codes produced by the server:

+- `success` — submission persisted successfully.
+- `invalid_payload` — request body was missing or malformed JSON.
+- `storage_error` — backend failed to write the response to disk.

+You can still test alternative flows by mocking responses in development tools or by pointing the survey to another API that uses the same `resultCode` convention.

 ## Failure Modes